Baby Teeth and Flossing

 Before or after toothbrushing, morning or evening

 Flossing before toothbrushing is better than the other way around.
-Studies show that there is less plaque if a person flosses before brushing with fluoride toothpaste.
-Some dentists say that the order is not important at all.
-The important thing is to practice brushing and flossing.
+There is often less plaque if a person flosses before brushing with toothpaste.
+However, some dentists say that the order is not important at all; the important thing is to practice brushing and flossing.

 This activity can happen whenever the parent and the child are free to do so.
 It could be in the morning, afternoon, or before bedtime.
 Having a routine to look forward to is important.
 Sticking to this routine will cement it.